 There lives a champion within each of us.
-It is you that never gives up and is ready to do what ever it takes to achieve goals you desire.
-The champion within you is not always at it’s strongest and you might even sometimes doubt if it even exists.
+It is you who never gives up and is ready to do what ever it takes to achieve goals you desire?
+The champion within you is not always at its strongest and you might even sometimes doubt if it even exists.
 It is there I can tell you that.
 You just need to find it and activate it.

 I gathered three inspirational stories of how some people have risen from rags to riches after following their dreams.
 What can we learn from these examples?

 1. Usain Bolt - the fastest man in the world

 In 1996 when Usain Bolt watched the Atlanta Olympics 100 meter finals, he decided to be the fastest man in the world some day.
 After his decision he has spent all his time and energy training and competing.

 In his twenties he was diagnosed with severe scoliosis.
 The doctor said that he could probably never compete again.
 He didn’t give up and found a way to keep his back in good condition.

 In 2015 Bolt raced against Justin Gatlin in Peking Olympic Games 100m finals.
 The starting point was this: Gatlin was in his best ever physical condition.
 He had won all the competitions during the season.
 Bolt was not in a very good condition.
 He had had lots of back problems.
 The expectation was that Gatlin will conquer Bolt.

 In the semifinals Gatlin was clearly the fastest.
 Bolt was close to ruining his semifinal run by almost falling in the start.
 He was still able to make it to the finals.
 Finals started well for both Gatlin and Bolt.
 Gatling was leading the race until 90 meters when his running broke down and Bolt got ahead of him.
 Bolt kept his position till the end and won the race by one hundredth of a second!
 His winning time was worse than Gatlin’s semifinal time but still just good enough for the victory.